The equivalence between two real Seiberg-Witten Floer homologies

 \begin{remark} It was pointed out by Manolescu that the argument in this paper works not only for real rational homology spheres, but also for any real three-manifold $(Y,\iota)$ satisfying that $H^1(Y;\Z)^{-\iota^*}=0$.
 Miyazawa showed in \cite{miyazawa2023gaugetheoreticinvariantembedded} that $\mathit{SWF}_{\Z_2}(Y,\iota,\s)$ is indeed well-defined for such a real manifold equipped with a real $\mathrm{spin^c}$ structure.
-We will make remarks on this case after we finish the proof of our main theorem in Subsection \ref{sub:Main thm}. \end{remark}
+This idea was also used in \cite{miyazawa2025satelliteformularealseibergwitten}.
+We will show how to fit our proof into this case after we finish the proof of our main theorem in Subsection \ref{sub:Main thm}. \end{remark}

 As a corollary, we will prove the following proposition. \begin{prop} Let $Y$ be the double branched cover of $S^3$ over some link $K$ with $\mathrm{det}(K)\ne 0$ equipped with the canonical real structure $\iota$ and a compatible real $\mathrm{spin^c}$ structure.
-Then $d(Y,\iota,\s)=-h_R(K,\s)$, in which $h_R$ and $d$ are the Fr\o yshov type invariants defined in \cite{Konno2024} and \cite{li2022triangle}, respectively. \end{prop}
+Then $d(Y,\iota,\s)=-h_R(K,\s)$, in which $h_R$ and $d$ are the Fr\o yshov-type invariants defined in \cite{Konno2024} and \cite{li2022triangle}, respectively. \end{prop}

 Based on the argument in \cite{LM2016coveringspaces}, we have two interesting Smith-type inequalities and some observations on L-spaces.